shopware/shopware/src/Docs/Resources/v2/20-developer-guide/90-storefront/10-templates.md

 ### Page templates

-The page directory contains the entry points of the templating system.
-These are referenced by page controllers and rendered through the Twig engine.
+The page directory contains the entry points which are referenced by page controllers and rendered through the Twig engine.
 The structure is derived from the [page controller](https://github.com/shopware/platform/tree/master/src/Storefront/PageController) naming.